geoarrow/geoarrow/README.md

 The GeoParquet specification originally started in this repo, but was moved out into its own repo (https://github.com/opengeospatial/geoparquet), leaving this repo to focus on the Arrow-specific specifications (Arrow layout and extension type metadata).
-Whereas GeoParquet is a file-level metadata specification, GeoArrow is an array-level metadata and memory layout that applies in-memory (e.g., an Arrow array), on disk (e.g., using Parquet readers/writers provided by an Arrow implementation), and over the wire (e.g., using the Arrow IPC format).
+Whereas GeoParquet is a file-level metadata specification, GeoArrow is a field-level metadata and memory layout that applies in-memory (e.g., an Arrow array), on disk (e.g., using Parquet readers/writers provided by an Arrow implementation), and over the wire (e.g., using the Arrow IPC format).